SethBastianUade/SethBastianUade/README.md

-Hello! 👋 My name is Sebastián Arroyo, and I'm passionate about software development and technology.
+Hi! 👋 My name is Sebastian, and I'm passionate about software development and technology.
 I have experience in programming with Java, SQL, and Python, and I'm constantly expanding my knowledge in web development with HTML, CSS, and JavaScript.